firebearstudio/shapeshift-magento2/README.md

 Accept cryptocurrency payments on Magento 2 by ShapeShift exchange API.
 Read more - https://firebearstudio.com/blog/firebear-shapeshift-magento-2-extension.html

 Meet the advanced Bitcoin payment option for your ecommerce website - ShapeShift Magento 2 extension.
 It is a cryptocurrency converter that supports Bitcoin, Ethereum, and tons of other altcoins.
+Learn what is BitCoin and create BitCoin wallet - https://www.bitcoin.com/

 <a href="https://shapeshift.io" target="_blank">ShapeShift</a> collects neither personal data nor customer funds: the exchange takes place beyond company accounts.
 Note that most digital currency trading companies collect both information and funds, so ShapeShift introduces a great competitive advantage over them making transactions much more secure.